Three Risks You’re Taking for ELD Non-Compliance

 This means if you’re hauling, you’ll also need to be electronically collecting data using an ELD or AOBRD.
 You’ll need to be ready to show your HOS and other data that the FMCSA has deemed critical if you’re stopped by law enforcement.

-Not everyone is ready for the ELD mandate.
+Not everyone is ready for ELD cimpliance.
 News reports describe “panic buying” of ELD solutions with the approaching deadline, and some vendors have taken advantage to jack up prices and provide inferior ELD solutions.
 Given the current craziness, it might be tempting to try to skirt the law and find an excuse to keep your logs on paper – at least for a little while longer.

 Before going down that road, there are a few things you should know.
 ELD non-compliance is being taken very seriously by the FMCSA and transport law enforcement across the country, and the risks of avoiding an ELD solution can greatly outweigh the costs of a good ELD.